About Community Pharmacy South Central

 Service commissioned from 29th October 2019 in community pharmacies signed up and registered to be able to provide it

 If the pharmacy has to close, it is important you update your DoS profile to show this.
 Please see guidance on how to upate:

-Move to Provider Pays Model delayed until 1st April 2022.
+Provider Pays Model from 1st April 2022.

 On the 1st of April 2022, NHS England will stop paying for the IT support required to provide the Community Pharmacy Consultation Service in a community pharmacy.
 At that point, community pharmacies will be able to choose the solution they feel will provide them with the right tools to manage their notifications, consultations, and claims.
 The cost of that solution will be paid for by the pharmacy contractor.